haseebaslam95/MMPKD/README.md

 #### 2.1.5 `audio_melspec.py` Reads the audio segments and creates log-mel spectrograms.
 #### 2.1.6 `face_detector.py` Used to extract faces in raw videos and saves extracted images.
 Use face_detector_frameRetention.py to use Frame Retention.
 #### 2.1.7 'config.py' Use this file to set the paths and hyperparameters for training
+#### 2.1.8 'plot_ccc.py' Use this file to get the final CCC value.
+The required post-processing steps are provided in this file.

 ### 2.2 Configs
 #### 2.2.1 Training Settings